kev0960/ModooCode/md/inst/psraw-psrad-psraq.md

 ### Description

 Shifts the bits in the individual data elements (words, doublewords or quadwords) in the destination operand (first operand) to the right by the number of bits specified in the count operand (second operand).
 As the bits in the data elements are shifted right, the empty high-order bits are filled with the initial value of the sign bit of the data element.
 If the value specified by the count operand is greater than 15 (for words), 31 (for doublewords), or 63 (for quadwords), each destination data element is filled with the initial value of the sign bit of the element.
-(Figure4-18 gives an example of shifting words in a 64-bit operand.)
+(Figure 4-18 gives an example of shifting words in a 64-bit operand.)

 Note that only the first 64-bits of a 128-bit count operand are checked to compute the count.
 If the second source operand is a memory address, 128 bits are loaded.